 Create a different look with outdoor garden lighting at night compared with the appearance during the day.
 The night view will often be more dramatic than the day view.
 We use the term “picking out” for selecting what you want to highlight – at night you will only see what you illuminate, not the surrounding area.

-The wide range of beam angles, wattages and options such as frosted lenses means you can tailor each light source to create a precise effect.
-For instance, if you need to increase the beam throw of a lamp, try using a 20w lamp with a 10 deg. beam angle, rather than upgrading to a 35w or 50w lamp.
+The wide range of beam angles, wattages and accessory options means you can tailor each light source to create a precise effect.
+For instance, if you need to increase the beam throw of a lamp, try using a 20 watt lamp with a 10 degree beam angle, rather than upgrading to a 35 watt or 50 watt lamp.

 When it comes to garden lighting, there’s no razzle in dazzle.
 So try to angle the light beams away from your lines of sight.
 Where this isn’t possible, use glare reducing accessories such as Glare Guards or Hex Cell Louvre Kits.

 Avoid installing garden lights under or within low shrubs or tall grasses when lighting exteriors.
 The beam of light needs a clear path from the fixture to the focal point so there are no shadows or reflections, unless you are aiming for a shadowy effect in which case the opposite applies.
 When lighting a deck, pay particular attention to where people sit and try to avoid glare.
 As with deck lights and other garden lights, the light source needs to be positioned so that you are not looking directly at the luminaire.

 If you’re installing lights in winter, remember that your herbaceous plants will often grow much larger in the summer.
 Try to avoid placing lights where they will be swamped by summer foliage.